ANDOVER REGIONAL EDUCATION ASSOCIATION

 The arbitrator’s decision shall be in writing and shall be submitted to the Board and the A.R.E.A. and shall be advisory on both parties.

 The costs for the services of the arbitrator, including per diem expenses, if any, and actual and necessary travel, subsistence expenses and the cost of the hearing room shall be borne equally by the Board and the A.R.E.A.
 Any other expenses incurred shall be paid by the party incurring same.

 Rights of Employees to Representation

 1b.
-Group Grievance – If, in the judgment of the A.R.E.A., a grievance affects a group or class of employees employed, the A.R.E.A. may submit such grievance in writing to the Superintendent/CSA directly and the processing of such grievance shall be commenced at Level Two.
+Group Grievance – If, in the judgment of the A.R.E.A., a grievance affects a group or class of employees employed within both schools, the A.R.E.A. may submit such grievance in writing to the Superintendent/CSA directly and the processing of such grievance shall be commenced at level two.
 The A.R.E.A. may process such a grievance through all levels of the grievance procedure even though the aggrieved person does not wish to do so.
 Group grievance will identify the class or category of employee affected.